nicolaiw/Connect4Challenge/README.md

 ## Content
 This project contains a web project to upload the algorithms which is not hosted yet.
 If you want to play arround go to /tests/Connect4Challenge.ConsoleTest/Program.fs.This file contains two players and prints the result to the console.
+The solution also contains a console mutliplayer /test//Connect4Challenge.ConsoleTest/Connect4Challenge.ConsoleMutliPlayer